mfreed7/declarative-shadow-dom/README.md

 ## Serialization

 To provide maximum value, a DOM tree containing `#shadowroot`’s should also be able to be serialized using element.innerHTML.
 However, as the existing behavior is to **not** include the `#shadowroot` or any of its contents, simply adding this capability by default would pose a web compat problem.
-So instead a new method will be added to Element called `getInnerHTML()`:
+So instead, a new method will be added to Element called `getInnerHTML()`:

 ```javascript
 const html = element.getInnerHTML({ includeShadowRoots: true });
 ```

-When called with `includeShadowRoots: true` on nodes that are Shadow Hosts, the returned HTML will includes a `<template shadowroot>` tag containing the shadowroot contents for each such node.
+When called with `includeShadowRoots: true` on nodes that contain Shadow Hosts, the returned HTML will include a `<template shadowroot>` tag containing the shadowroot contents for each such node.

 As this is a new method, there are no compat problems to worry about.
 This method also allows future serialization options to be added, such as a method for serializing adoptedStylesheets found inside shadow roots.